 Although it is one of the most important ingredients in all of the culinary arts, garlic nevertheless seems to mystify us when it comes to classifying it—is it an herb, spice, or vegetable?
 The simple answer is that garlic is a member of the lily family, along with onions, shallots, and leeks.
 Its intense and unique flavor and aroma make it a mainstay of cuisines around the world, nearly indispensable in just about every form of Asian, European, African, Latin American, and North American cooking.
 Most of the garlic sold in the United States comes from China with a small percentage grown in California.
 Garlic is often cooked, but can also be incorporated raw into recipes.

 What Is Garlic?

 Garlic grows underground in the form of a bulb.
 (Its long green shoots produce flower stalks called scapes, which can be eaten.)
-Covered in an inedible papery skin, the bulb, or head as it is more often referred to, is comprised of individual sections called cloves; there can be anywhere from 10 to 20 cloves per head.
+Covered in an inedible papery skin, the bulb, or head as it is more often referred to, is comprised of individual sections called cloves, and there can be anywhere from 10 to 20 cloves per head.
 These cloves are themselves enclosed in a paperlike skin, which needs to be removed, and the pale yellowish flesh within is the part of the garlic that is used in cooking and can be cut in a variety of ways.

-Garlic is generally used as a flavoring ingredient in recipes rather than as the main ingredient itself; an exception to this is roasted garlic, which can be eaten as a spread or condiment.
+Garlic, which is inexpensive, is generally used as a flavoring ingredient in recipes rather than as the main ingredient itself.
+An exception to this is roasted garlic, which can be eaten as a spread or condiment.

 How to Cook With Garlic

-When cooking garlic, it is important you watch carefully; it can burn quickly—especially when it is chopped small.
+When cooking garlic, it is important you watch carefully because it can burn quickly—especially when it is chopped small.

 What Does It Taste Like?